xgqfrms/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-one.md

 ---
 layout: shared/narrow-pages-list
 title: "Get Started"
-description: "Learn the basics of accessibility, what it means and why it's important."
+description: "Learn the basics of accessibility, what it means, and why it's important."
 published_on: 2016-03-01
 updated_on: 2016-03-01
 order: 1